owensgit/Angular-6-Webpack-3-AoT/README.md

 ### Ahead of Time Compliation

 AoT is implemented using the **AngularCompilerPlugin**, which is part of the **[@ngtools/webpack npm module](https://www.npmjs.com/package/@ngtools/webpack)**.
 This takes care of the AoT step and is only included in the _webpack.prod-aot.js_ config.
 This is on version `^1.10.2`, as I ran into issues running the latest version with Angular 6 and Webpack 3.

+### Lazy loading

+Lazy loading of Angular modules is achieved by enabling string-based module loading in the Angular routing configuration.
+In the development build, this is made possible by using the **[angular-router-loader](https://www.npmjs.com/package/angular-router-loader)**, in the Webpack config.
+For production AoT, the **AngularCompilerPlugin** handles it for you.